purvimt017/Sample-Projects/README.md

-# Sample-Projects
+# Sample-Projects-Portfolio
-A sample of the projects I have completed
+A portfolio of projects made up of SQL queries and Python Scripts from organizations that I have worked for.